-Three enterprise call processing types are supported on various types of platforms:
+Four enterprise call processing types are supported on various types of platforms:

-- Cisco Unified CME runs on Cisco Integrated Services Routers (ISR). - Cisco Business Edition 3000 and Business Edition 5000 run as appliances directly on Cisco Media Convergence Servers (MCS).
-Cisco Business Edition 6000 runs as a virtual machine with the VMware Hypervisor on a Cisco Unified Computing System (UCS) C-Series Server. - Cisco Unified CM runs either as an appliance directly on MCS (or equivalent) servers or as a virtual machine with the VMware Hypervisor.
+- Cisco Unified CME runs on Cisco Integrated Services Routers (ISR). - Cisco Business Edition 6000 runs as a combination of virtualized applications with the VMware Hypervisor on specific Cisco Unified Computing System (UCS) C-Series Servers. - Cisco Unified CM runs either as an appliance directly on MCS (or equivalent) servers or as a virtualized application on the VMware Hypervisor.
 When Unified CM is deployed as a virtual machine, two hardware options are available: Tested Reference Configurations and specification-based hardware support.
 Tested Reference Configurations (TRC) are selected hardware configurations based on the Cisco UCS hardware.
 They are tested and documented for specific guaranteed performance, capacity, and application co-residency scenarios running "full-load" Unified Communications virtual machines.
 TRCs are intended for customers who want a packaged solution from Cisco that is pre-engineered for a specific deployment scenario and/or customers who are not experienced with hardware virtualization.
-For more information on the TRC, refer to the documentation at http://docwiki.cisco.com/wiki/Tested_Reference_Configurations(TRC)
+For more information on the TRC, refer to the documentation at http://docwiki.cisco.com/wiki/Tested Reference Configurations (TRC)